 “The Bamboo that bends is stronger than the oak that resists”

-Bamboo strands release upto 35% more oxygen than equivalent strands of trees and can sequester up to 12 tons of carbon dioxide from air per hectare.
-It can lower light intensity and protect against the uv rays and is a pioneering plant which can be grown in soil which are even damaged by over grazing and poor agricultural techniques.
+Bamboo strands release up to 35% more oxygen than equivalent strands of trees and can sequester up to 12 tons of carbon dioxide from the air per hectare.
+It can lower light intensity and protect against the UV rays and is a pioneering plant that can be grown in soil which is even damaged by overgrazing and poor agricultural techniques.
 Bamboo’s tensile strength is 28,000 pounds per square inch versus 23,000 pounds per square inch for steel.
 Bamboo can be harvested in 3-5 years versus 10-20 years for most softwoods.
 It takes even a novice to recognize the potential of bamboo and no wonder architectural practices throughout the world have started embracing it.